Funing County, Yunnan

 Funing County (富宁县 (富寧縣, Fùníng Xiàn); Zhuang language: Funingz Yen) is located in Wenshan Zhuang and Miao Autonomous Prefecture, in the southeast of Yunnan province, China.
-It is the easternmost county-level division of Yunnan, bordering Guangxi to the north, south and east, and Vietnam's Hà Giang Province to the south.
+It is the easternmost county-level division of Yunnan, bordering Guangxi to the north, south and east, and Vietnam's Tuyên Quang province to the south.

 Geography

 Funing is located in the east of Wenshan Prefecture.
 It borders Youjiang District and Jingxi, Guangxi to the east, Napo County, Guangxi to the south, Guangnan County to the west, Xilin County and Tianlin County of Guangxi to the north, and Malipo County across the Nanli River to the southwest.
-It also borders the Đồng Văn District and the Mèo Vạc District of Hà Giang Province, Vietnam to the south.
+It also borders the Tuyên Quang province of Vietnam to the south.

 Administrative divisions

 Funing County has 6 towns, 6 townships and 1 ethnic township.